personal infos

 MASTER DEGREE Khaje Nasir Toosi University of Technology , Tehran, Iran

-MSc.
-Student of Remote Sensing, GPA: 3.42/4 Master Thesis: Post-earthquake road debris detection based on deep neural networks and post-event high-resolution image
+MSc. in Remote Sensing, GPA: 3.42/4 Master Thesis: Post-earthquake road debris detection based on deep neural networks and post-event high-resolution image

 • 2017-2021